 The next thing you knew that they had a series of urine infections, and that they got whammy with the strep, and then boom, onset of pandas.
 So I like to paint the picture so people can understand.
 But I think one of the most important things parents need to understand and they need to be just an incredibly vocal advocate for this is that the sudden onset of a mental health problem at any age is completely abnormal.

-Diseases presented prevent it.
-And the number one way you can prevent, not Lyme disease is immediately after going outside, on any surface, not just the woods is to take a shower and reduce your chance of Lyme disease by 51%.
+Diseases are presented to prevent it.
+And the number one way you can prevent, not Lyme disease is immediately after going outside, on any surface, not just in the woods is to take a shower and reduce your chance of Lyme disease by 51%.
 Wow.
-So on that you can see that online connection.org.
+So on that, you can see that online connection.org.
 So what I want to say is you want to try to find a network provider.
 So naturopathic physicians are a great place to start is a licensed in your state, many of them do take insurance.
 And there are organizations like lining, and you could put in line grants and see if there’s some funding available to you to get in.
 Because if your child is in a pan’s pandas crisis, you know, they could be literally, you know, if anybody’s seen the video, my kid is crazy, they could be acting, it’s such a high level of behavioral distress, that you may not need to manage any of these things at home.
-And the psychiatric facilities are completely ill equipped at supporting these kids, because they should be running, you know, tests for tick borne infection and strep.
-And I can tell you story after story of kids being, you know, just just horrifically abused in hospitals being taken away from their parents, I mean, just lots of things.
+And the psychiatric facilities are completely ill-equipped at supporting these kids because they should be running, you know, tests for tick-borne infection and strep.
+And I can tell you story after story of kids being, you know, just horrifically abused in hospitals being taken away from their parents, I mean, just lots of things.
 And I and I don’t want you to not get care.

 It’s a proven diet.
-And, you know, why do you do anti inflammatory diet, hello reduces inflammation, but it’s power packed with nutrition, so nutrients, fat, and protein, which is clinically proven to change and improve brain function.
+And, you know, why do you do the anti-inflammatory diet, hello reduces inflammation, but it’s power-packed with nutrition, so nutrients, fat, and protein, which is clinically proven to change and improve brain function.
 So we have to start with that.
 And people often say to me, and this is one of the big things in my it’s going to be okay.
 And our unstuck Parent Program, which comes out in November, is that you’ll people say me all the time.
 I’ve done this, I’ve done this.
 I’ve done that.
 It hasn’t worked well.

 I want to tell you, it’s not one thing.
 It’s the combination, it’s the it’s the right treatment at the right tribe in the right order that creates that synergy.
 And so when we pull these things together, we can have a compounded positive effect.
 Because of what calming the nervous system, we’re creating what we call neuroplasticity in the brain, which is, you know, getting that brain to be more flexible.
 And when we are in an inflammatory response, our nervous system is so jacked up.
 It’s so hyper.
 And so when we start using nutrition when we start doing breathing exercise, and you know Neurofeedback and biofeedback and meditation, we’re getting you out of this really heightened sympathetic state and putting you in a parasympathetic state.
 And so what does that mean for you is that your child isn’t so agitated, and it’s not willful if their nervous systems for signs of every piece of stimuli.
 So changing your diet, incorporating in daily, daily, this is not once a week or twice a week, you must put in some type of nervous system calmer, and you know, absolutely doing breath work, you know, I love a 478 breath in, you know, in, in deep breathing, for four seconds, holding for seven, and then out for eight.
 And that exhalation really gets you into that calmer, parasympathetic state, you know, meditation.
 And I know people will say to me, my kids don’t do this, and my kids do this.
 And kids do this, I’ve autistic kids do this, I have all kinds of kids, you role model it, you do it with your kids, you make it part of your life.